Sean Combs sexual misconduct allegations: Criminal prosecution

-On March 25, 2024, the Department of Homeland Security raided Combs's properties in Los Angeles, New York, and Miami using a Southern District of New York search warrant in connection with an unspecified ongoing investigation.
+On March 25, 2024, the Department of Homeland Security raided Combs' properties in Los Angeles, New York, and Miami using a Southern District of New York search warrant in connection with an unspecified ongoing investigation.
 Federal agents confiscated computers and other electronic devices.
 Recovered in the raids were narcotics like Ketamine, Ecstasy, GHB, three illegally modified AR-15 rifles, and "more than 1,000 bottles of baby oil and lubricant".

 According to the Miami Herald, federal agents questioned Combs at Opa-Locka Airport on March 25, 2024.
 The agents seized a number of electronic devices before allowing him to leave for his planned vacation to Antigua and Barbuda.

 Combs was arrested by U.S. Homeland Security investigators in Manhattan on September 16, 2024, after a grand jury indicted him.
 He was charged with sex trafficking and racketeering.
 Combs pleaded not guilty in his first court appearance at a Manhattan federal courthouse on September 17, 2024.
 During this court appearance, U.S. Magistrate Judge Robyn Tarnofsky denied Combs bail and ordered him to remain in federal custody.
 On September 18, a second judge, Andrew L. Carter Jr., denied bail due to concerns about potential witness threats and intimidation, despite the offer of a $50 million bond by Combs' attorney.
 The defense also proposed restricted travel, restrictions on female visitors, and home detention among other conditions of release, all of which were rejected.
 Combs remains incarcerated at the Metropolitan Detention Center in Brooklyn.

 On October 10, 2024, New York federal judge Arun Subramanian set May 5, 2025 as the starting date of Combs' trial.

 On February 21, 2025, Anthony Ricco, one of Combs' defense attorneys, withdrew from the case.
 Ricco filed a motion in New York federal court to step down, citing an inability to continue effectively representing Combs.
-He did not specify reasons beyond referencing discussions with Combs's lead counsel, Marc Agnifilo.
+He did not specify reasons beyond referencing discussions with Combs' lead counsel, Marc Agnifilo.
 The withdrawal requires judicial approval to become official.

+On July 2, 2025, Combs was found not guilty of racketeering conspiracy and sex trafficking charges, but guilty on two counts of transportation for the purposes of prostitution, in violation of the Mann Act.

+On October 3, 2025, Combs was sentenced to four years and two months in prison and a $500,000 fine, followed by five years of supervised release.
+He is currently incarcerated at the low-security Federal Correctional Institution, Fort Dix in New Jersey.